hytopiagg/sdk/docs/server.md

 Represents a particle emitter in the world.
 Particle emitters emit 2D particles in a world that always face the camera.

-<h2>Events</h2>

-This class is an EventRouter, and instance of it emit events with payloads listed under [ParticleEmitterEventPayloads](./server.particleemittereventpayloads.md)<!-- -->.

 </td></tr>
 <tr><td>